Key4Life Mentors' Manual

 Legal visits

 Young men have the right to receive visits from their legal representatives, including solicitors and barristers.
+All visits that take place in prison between you and your mentee will be booked by Key4Life and are classified as legal visits.

 Legal visits are private and confidential, meaning that prison staff cannot monitor conversations between inmates and their legal representatives.